 Parts or units that do not meet the customer specification.
 Defects always require some degree of additional attention, whether it they are tracked, scrapped, reworked, or repaired.
 And these options may result in more waste or others of the seven wastes.
 Remember to consider all the confusion and delays that might have been associated with the scrap or rework.

 Building an excess quantity of units or more than the customer needs or is willing to pay for.
 This could be due to long set-up times, very long lead times, and difficulties known at start-up.
 This is often done to cover an underlying problem.
 This type of waste is the most critical waste type to control since it involves the other six wastes.
-This is the most important waste of the 7-wastes to control.

 Examples: Manually moving stock to a staging area and dropping off material and picking it back up to deliver to machine.
 Minimize the transportation and people involved in moving material.
 Transportation waste should be evaluated in the office and manufacturing floor.
 Sometimes it is electronic waste in the corporate environment.
 Review transportation waste of any materials (direct or indirect).